gnosis/dex-research/dFusion/dFusionSpec.md

 transaction initiation costs + k* order as payload costs + k* hashing costs + updating the orderHashSha 21000+k*32*68*3+k*60+5000
 ```
-This means that with 4.5 gas one can easily store 100 orders.
+This means that with 4.5 million gas one can easily store 100 orders.

 ### Constraints from snarks